komprenilo/liga/README.md

 </dd>
 <dt><b>General Purpose but not Domain Specific</b></dt>
 <dd>
 Integration with a specific model, a specific ML framework or a specific domain like vision or audio should not be maintained in this repository.
-They should be maintained in separate projects depending on Liga. eg. A separate project `liga-vision` for integrating the computer vision related UDF and UDT (eg. Image, Box2d) or a separeate project `liga-pytorch` for integrating the PyTorch framework.
+They should be maintained in separate projects depending on Liga. eg. A separate project `liga-vision` for integrating the computer vision related UDF and UDT (eg. Image, Box2d) or a separate project `liga-pytorch` for integrating the PyTorch framework.
 Scikit-learn integration and Spark ML integration are the reference implementation.
 That's why they are maintained in Liga.
 </dd>
 </dl>